 Next select ESXi 6.5, the vendor of the array, and in the features section, Thin Provisioning.
 Finally click on “Update and View Results”.
 This will provide a list of supported arrays and models.
 In this example, I selected DELL as a vendor.
 It produced a range of Compellent and EQL arrays.
 I choose Compellent Storage Center with Array Type FC, as shown below:

 Let’s compare this to an iSCSI configuration using the same arrays.
 Here is the list of iSCSI Compellent configurations, once more detailing the supported driver, firmware, multipathing and fail-over policies associated with this array config.

-Now this will continue to change, so check back regularly to see whether or not your array vendor has passed the certification tests required to support automated unmap.
+As you can see, support statements around unmap will continue to change, so check back regularly to see whether or not your array vendor has passed the certification tests required to support automated unmap.
 Alternatively, speak to your array vendor to find out where they are on the certification path.